Best CRM for Construction Companies: 12 Tools Ranked for 2026

 • Team activity dashboards for sales managers

-• Integration with Procore, QuickBooks, and Outlook
+• Integrations with Procore, QuickBooks, and Outlook

 Key features for construction: